Guest blog: Stuart Holdsworth, Stroudley Walk through the years

 The Great Suffrage Demonstration at Bow Palace

-On 24 November 1912, Sylvia Pankhurst and George Lansbury held what was described as a ‘Great Suffrage Demonstration’ at Bow in the heart of the East End, just at the top of where the Stroudley Walk site is located now.
+On 24 November 1912, Sylvia Pankhurst and George Lansbury held what was described as a ‘Great Suffrage Demonstration’ at Bow in the heart of the East End, This was just at the top of where the Stroudley Walk site is located now.

 Part of the by-election campaign for the seat of Bow and Bromley, Lansbury had forced the vote after originally winning his seat for the Independent Labour Party in 1910.
-Dismayed however with the failure of parliament to deal seriously with the issue of women’s suffrage, he resigned and fought the by-election on the issue of Votes for Women.
+Dismayed with the failure of parliament to deal seriously with the issue of women’s suffrage, he resigned and fought the by-election on the issue of Votes for Women.

 The Bow Palace would have stood opposite where the Statue of Gladstone is now in front of Bow Church.
 Just a little bit further down the road on the same side of the street would have been number 198 Bow Road where Sylvia Pankhurst first set up shop for the Votes for Women campaign.
 The Bow Palace would have been used several times and became one of the places where rallies promoted universal suffrage.